gyng/ditherer/README.md

     yarn deploy:github              # deploys a production build to GitHub pages yarn docker                     # runs superstatic at port 8080 on a production build in Docker

+### Update

+There isn't a nice solution to this problem.
+Creating something like create-react-app's eject mechanism is not good enough as it's difficult to both maintain and avoid ejection in any sufficiently complex app.
+A hackish strategy around this is to add the boilerplate repo as an upstream remote in git, and cherry-pick commits or tags into your application.

+    git remote add upstream git@github.com:gyng/jsapp-boilerplate.git
+    git fetch
+    git cherry-pick $START_COMMIT~1..$END_COMMIT